RubenM0/RubenM0/README.md

-## I work on small personal customisation projects, linux bs and game dev
+## Oh hi.
+So... how are you holding up?

+## About me
+I code (I think) and like to customise anything I can get my hands on

 ### Fun stuff I've worked on